Dr. Christopher Bladen, PhD, Molecular Neuroscience

 Dr. Bladen received his PhD in Molecular Neuroscience from the Hotchkiss Brain Institute, University of Calgary in 2014.
 His thesis was based on using Electrophysiology and Molecular Biology to develop drugs and small molecules for Pain and Epilepsy research as well as other clinical purposes.
 He has a B.Sc. in Freshwater Chemistry and a degree in Environmental management and has extensive experience in both academia and industry.
 His previous work experience includes several years as an independent environmental consultant for the oil and gas industry in Alberta and several years working in the biopharma industry.
 He has developed a world-wide collaborative network in the fields of Electrophysiology, Molecular Biology and Drug design.
 In addition to being CEO of Zymedyne therapeutics, he is currently an (Online) Lecturer at Macquarie University’s Department of Biomedical Sciences, where he teaches Pharmacology and conducts research into the therapeutic potential of Synthetic and Phyto Cannabinoids.

-Dr. Gerald Zamponi, FRSC, FCAHS
+Dr. Gerald Zamponi, FRSC, FCAHS, FNAI (USA)

 Chief Science Officer, Co-Founder